Steve Burton (sports journalist): Career

 Starting in 1993, Burton worked as a sports anchor and reporter for New England Sports Network (NESN), hosting the pre and post game shows for the Boston Red Sox.

 In 1994, Burton joined WBZ-TV, where he now is sports director and main anchor.
 He also anchors the weekly programs Sports Final, Patriots Game Day, All Access, and the Patriots 5th Quarter show.

 Burton is also a frequent guest on WEEI's The Big Show certain times of the year.
 Nicknamed "vest" for his sharp dress, Burton is occasionally criticized for showing up late on the radio and is also ribbed for his appetite, as he ate nine large slices of pizza on the air during a 2009 broadcast.

 Burton became WBZ's sports director following Bob Lobel's firing in early April 2008.

 Family

 All three of his daughters are former NCAA Division I basketball players: Kendall for Villanova University; Kayla for Lehigh University; and Veronica for Northwestern University.
+Veronica is also a current WNBA player for the Golden State Valkyries.
 His son Austin was a former quarterback for both the UCLA Bruins and the Purdue Boilermakers.
+Kayla has also worked as a host for NBC Sports Boston since July 2024.